 This is most important for males in Australia who are middle aged.
 By working with your GP, many serious health problems can either be avoided through risk/behaviour modification or early detection, allowing optimal management prior to the onset of complications.

+It might be time you had a general check up.
 Between 45 and 64 years of age is prime time for determining patient risk factors and offering screening for health conditions.
 Multimorbidity, particularly physical–mental health comorbidity, is an important issue in mid-life years.
 Planned health checks in general practice of middle-aged adults have been demonstrated to improve the management of smoking, nutrition, alcohol and physical activity (SNAP) behavioural risk factors, screening for bowel cancer and hyperlipidaemia (high cholesterol).

 Additional areas that may be addressed during a men’s health check include: